bos-sci/anatomy-docs/README.md

 *See [PR naming](#branches) guidelines below.*
 5. PR can only be merged after it has been reviewed and all tests pass.

+##### Adding a primary section to the docs site
+Steps for adding a top level site section that will be accessible from the primary navigation.
+1. Create content model in Contentful (use singular name, e.g.: Content Guideline > Name, Description, Content).
+2. Get idLookup data working for query in App component.
+    1. Update getCollections.graphql following existing pattern.
+    2. Update the TS interface IdLookup in `/types/docs.ts`.
+    3. Update the following in `App.tsx`.
+        1. `initialIdLookup` variable.
+        2. add another `createLookup` function call in `useEffect`.
+3. Update TS Interface in `/types/docs.ts`.
+4. Create site section folder in `/docs`.
+    1. Create Router, redirect to default route.
+5. Add parent routing in `App.tsx`.
+6. Add site section link in `navPrimary.tsx`.
+7. Be sure to restart your local server to regen Contentful types and clear errors.

+##### Adding a component to the library
+1. Add component in `/library`.
+2. Add subfolder in `/docs/components` with a variants controller e.g. `ButtonVariants.tsx`.
+3. Add variants.
+    - Cases in switch case must match variant id's in Contentful (spacing and casing).
+4. Add component to `Preview.tsx`.
+    - Case in switch case must match docs site route for that component.

 #### Deploy to Production
 1. In Contentful, point the master alias environment at the working environment.
 This environment is now the production environment.